 Magdalena Island (Isla Magdalena) is located in southern Chile's Aysén Region and between the Chilean mainland and the Guaitecas Archipelago.
 It is one of the largest islands south of Chiloé.
 Approximately 80% of the island is a National Park.

-In the island's center, the extinct Montalat volcano, with its permanent snow and ice-filled caldera, is the island's highest point at 1,660 m (5,446 ft).
+In the island's center, the extinct Montalat volcano, with its permanent snow and ice-filled caldera, is the highest point at 1,660 m (5,446 ft).

 Puerto Gaviota is a fishing village and hamlet located in the southwestern part of the island at the meeting point of the Puyuhuapi and Moraleda channels.
-The village emerged during the codfish boom of the 1980s.
+The town emerged during the codfish boom of the 1980s.

 Isla Magdalena National Park